top of page

 How do I book a therapy appointment?
 What are the steps?

-First fill out a secure contact form.
-This gives us information about the issues you want to work on, your schedule, and clarifies whether our therapists are a good fit for you.
-Our intake coordinator will work to assign you a therapist who is a great fit, unless you requested a particular therapist.
-Then, you will be contacted and offered a few meeting times with a therapist.
-This meeting is free of charge.
-Use it to decide if the therapist is right for you, and to ask all the questions you have about therapy.
+Fill out a secure contact form.
+This gives us information about the issues you want to work on, your schedule, and clarifies whether our therapists are a good fit.
+Our intake coordinator will contact you and assign you a therapist who is a great fit, unless you requested a particular therapist.
+Our coordinator can book you a free, brief intro or full first therapy session.

 Once I decide I want to see a therapist, what are the usual next steps?

-3. Next schedule a full hour-long "intake" appointment where you and the therapist talk about what is going on with you in detail, discuss your goals for being in therapy, and learn more about your history.
+1. In the full first"intake" session (50-60 mins) you and the therapist talk about what is going on with you in detail, discuss your goals for being in therapy, and share more about your history.

 How can I make get most out of therapy?